 Not all men’s apparel is created equally.
 There are some items you can go cheap on, and it doesn’t make a big difference.
 The staple items of your wardrobe are worth spending a little extra on, since they’ll last you forever.

-Key items include a good suit, leather dress shoes, an overcoat, and a nice dress shirt.
+Key items include a good suit, leather dress shoes, an overcoat, and a nice button up or button down shirt.
 You don’t need multiple items of each, just one or two that are easy to match with other items.

 Coordinate Your Apparel